Nuni Omot: Al Ahly (2023)

 In April 2023, Omot joined the Egyptian club Al Ahly ahead of their maiden campaign in the Basketball Africa League (BAL).
 He made his debut on April 26, scoring a team-high 21 points in a 92–73 opening day win over Ferroviário da Beira.

 On May 27, 2023, Al Ahly won their first-ever BAL championship after defeating AS Douanes in the final behind Omot's 22-point game.
 Omot was named the BAL Most Valuable Player, becoming the first African player to win the award.

 On July 30, 2023, Omot signed with the Taichung Suns of the T1 League.
 On October 13, it was reported that all import players of the Taichung Suns left the team.

 Chorale Roanne (2023–2024)

 On October 29, 2023, Omot joined the French club Chorale Roanne of the LNB Pro A for the remainder of the season.

 On January 17, 2024, Omot left the Chorale Roanne.

 Ningbo Rockets (2024)

 on February 19, 2024, Omot signed with the Ningbo Rockets of the Chinese Basketball Association.

 Maccabi Ironi Ramat Gan (2024)

 On April 9, 2024, Omot signed with Maccabi Ironi Ramat Gan of the Israeli Basketball Premier League.
 He played in eight games with Ramat Gan, averaging 15 points and 4.5 rebounds per game.

 Beijing Ducks (2024–2025)

 On October 2, 2024, Omot signed with Beijing Ducks of the Chinese Basketball Association (CBA).

-APR (2025–present)
+APR (2025)

 In May 2025, Omot joined the Rwandan champions APR ahead of the 2025 BAL playoffs, returning to the Basketball Africa League again after a one-year absence.

+Magnolia Chicken Timplados Hotshots (2026)

+On March 11, 2026, Omot signed with the Magnolia Chicken Timplados Hotshots of the Philippine Basketball Association (PBA).
+On March 24, 2026, he was replaced by Clint Chapman.

+Al-Ittihad Tripoli (2026–Present)

+On April 9, 2026, Omot signed with the Al-Ittihad Tripoli team of Libyan Basketball League.